 In April 2015, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2015-05, "Customer's Accounting for Fees Paid in a Cloud Computing Arrangement."
 This ASU provides guidance about whether a cloud computing arrangement includes a software license.
 If a cloud computing arrangement includes a software license, then the software license element of the arrangement is consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, then it should account for the arrangement as a service contract.
 The amendments in this ASU are effective for financial statements issued for annual periods, including interim periods within those annual periods, beginning after December 15, 2015.
-The Company has elected to early adopt the amendment.
+The Company has elected to adopt the amendment early.
+The adoption of this standard had no impact on the Company's financial results.